Evaluating Taoism and Zen

 Another example would be combining copper and tin (sometimes with a bit of phosphorus, manganese, aluminum, or silicon) to create the alloy bronze which was very useful for making swords, spear points, bells, and statues.
 The invention of bronze ushered in the “Bronze Age” in the near east, circa 3,000 years BCE.
 (For more about Synergy, See our Essay, The Processes of Evolution – and Their Spiritual Meaning.)

-The Book of G>O>D> has a long and important chapter called Overpopulation Threatens Continuing Creation that marshals scientific evidence for our global necessity to reverse Climate Change.
+The Book of Continuing Creation: The Growing, Organizing, Direction of the Cosmos has a long and important chapter called Overpopulation Threatens Continuing Creation that marshals scientific evidence for our global necessity to reverse Climate Change.
 This is an Essay which should be updated every other year, to reflect new science.

 Nevertheless, over 1600 years ago, Lao Tzu already saw the same unfortunate trends in Earth’s health and remarked on it in the Tao Te Ching’s Chapter #39: